Gabriel-Dalton/velocity-tracker-tks/README.md

 - **Challenges and Learnings**: Reflect on obstacles faced and lessons learned.
 - **Top Priorities for Next Week**: Plan and outline key tasks for the coming week.
 - **Progress Tracker**: Track progress across larger goals or recurring tasks.
 - **Markdown Export**: Generate a clean Markdown summary of your weekly review and plans.
+(Backup to a Slack.com canvas or upload to Dropbox.paper!)

 ---